 Your positioning on the table is a crucial factor that could influence the result of your game.
 A general rule of thumb is to keep aggressive players on your right and nits on the left.
 Why?
 Because isolating weak players gives you a greater chance to exploit them as you’re betting directly against them.
 And having strong players on your right means you can react to their move rather than the other way around.

-Micro stakes tournaments are a combination of small buy-ins and a lot of players.
-The number of opponents you face is anywhere up to 5,000 — on average most tournaments include 1,000 players.
-The number of competitors you face is the reason why micro stakes poker can be a financially fruitful avenue.
+Micro-stakes tournaments are a combination of small buy-ins and a lot of players.
+The number of opponents you face is anywhere up to 5,000 — on average, most tournaments include 1,000 players.
+The number of competitors you face is the reason why small-stakes poker can be a financially fruitful avenue.

-The vast volume of players you face during micro stakes tournaments means patience is key — let the weak players make the mistakes in the first half of the game so you’re in a stronger position in the second half.
-Keep the above-mentioned strategies in your mind, play aggressively, don’t slow-play and remember, these tournaments last a while, so your time to win a big pot will come.
+The vast volume of players you face during small-stakes tournaments means patience is key — let the weak players make the mistakes in the first half of the game so you’re in a stronger position in the second half.
+Keep the above-mentioned strategies in your mind, play aggressively, don’t slow-play, and remember, these tournaments last a while, so your time to win a big pot will come.
 Doing this will allow you to exploit players effectively without being the target.

-If you find yourself tiring of the felt, why not explore our huge range of live dealer casino games, online slots and so much more.
+If you find yourself tiring of the felt and looking for ways to break out of micro-stakes poker, explore a huge range of high-stakes poker games, live dealer casino games, mini-baccarat, online slots, and so much more.